stfc/PSyclone/doc/developer_guide/psyir.rst

     generated automatically, hence avoiding the duplication.
 Issue #765 explores this alternative.

+4. If any of the attributes introduced by this method should not be shallow-copied when creating a duplicate of this PSyIR branch, specialise the ``_refine_copy`` method to perform the appropriate copy actions.

 For example, if we want to create a node that can be found anywhere where a statement is valid, and in turn it accepts one and only one DataNode as a child, we would write something like: